0xleyth/leythadan.github.io/_posts/2017-05-03-the-top-command.md

   - the command that was used to start the process

 You can use various options and arguments with the `top` command to control the way it displays information and to customize its behavior.
 For example, you can use the `-o` option to sort the process list by a specific field, such as `CPU usage` or `memory usage`.
 You can also use the `-n` option to specify the number of iterations to display, or the `-d ` option to specify the delay between iterations.

+### When is it useful ?

+The `top` command is a useful tool for monitoring the performance and resource usage of a Linux system.
+It can be used to view the running processes on the system, along with information about their `CPU` and memory usage, and to identify processes that are using a lot of resources.

+There are several situations in which you might use the `top` command in Linux:

+When you want to check the overall resource usage of your system, including `CPU` and memory usage, to determine if your system is running efficiently.
+When you want to identify processes that are using a lot of resources, such as `CPU` or memory, so you can take action to optimize their performance or terminate them if necessary.
+When you want to monitor the performance of a specific process, such as a server or a background task, to ensure that it is running smoothly and using resources efficiently.
+When you want to troubleshoot performance issues on your system, such as slowdowns or high CPU or memory usage, by identifying the processes that are causing the issue.
+When you want to monitor the performance of your system over time, by running the top command in batch mode (using the `-b` option) and redirecting the output to a file.
+This can help you identify trends and patterns in resource usage over time.

 {% if page.comments %}
 <div id="disqus_thread"></div>